Papua New Guinea tourist visa

 - You can obtain a visa by completing the form and submitting it at the nearest PNG embassy.

-How to apply Samoa tourist visa from US Virgin Islands
+How to apply for Papua New Guinea tourist visa from US Virgin Islands

-Step 4 : Once you get entry stamp, you can enter Samoa and stay for the duration on your stamping.
+Step 6 : You can now travel to Papua New Guinea and stay for the duration on your visa.

 Original Passport or Travel document of US Virgin Islands with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Hotel reservation(s) in Papua New Guinea for the duration of your visit.
 Embassy recommends not to purchase tickets until visa is approved.
 Don’t risk your money, time and effort by buying actual tickets.
 Get hotel bookings for any city in the world within minutes for visa purposes.

 A round-trip flight reservations(s) for Papua New Guinea.
 An Onward Ticket is a flight reservation made by a real travel agency that can be helpful for visa applications or if you want to enter a country without purchasing a return flight.
 Get verifiable one way, round trip, and multi-city flight bookings for visa purposes.

 Employed: • A letter from your employer on company letterhead, with contact details, stating that a leave of absence has been granted, purpose and duration of the trip, and that you will be returning to your current job. • Current bank statement of the latest 6 months • Income Tax Return (ITR) • Original pay slips Self Employed: • Include a copy of your business license • Company bank statement of the latest 6 months • Income Tax Return (ITR) Student: • Submit an official letter from your school indicating that you are in good standing and that you are registered for the upcoming semester. • No Object certificate from School or University.
 Retired: • Submit proof of your retirement fund.
 Yes.